-The statement @nnode gives us the number of nodes in current body, @xmax, @zmax, and @zmin gives us the maximum and minimum values of x and z of the bounding box for the current body.
+The statement @nnode gives us the number of nodes in the current body. @xmax, @zmax, and @zmin give us the maximum and minimum values of x and z of the bounding box for the current body.
 The current body can be accessed by @ibody.
 In order to obtain the node coordinates, we use evaluate.

 EVALUATE $type arg1 … use: evaluate coordinates of NODE, EDGE, or FACE

-After the evaluate statement, evaluated data can be accessed by using edata array.
-More information about the this array is provided in the ESP user manual.
+After the evaluate statement, evaluated data can be accessed by using the **edata** array.

 For example, after: